AudiencePlayer/audienceplayer-embed-player/README.md

 ### Usage with dependency management `npm`

-The dependencies are set up in such a way that they are peer dependencies.
-So make sure that your project contains 'video.js' and 'videojs-contrib-eme' in it's package.json.
+The dependencies are set up in such a way that they should be peer dependencies in your project.
+So make sure that your project contains 'video.js' and 'videojs-contrib-eme' in it's package.json with matching versions.
 You can also use the pre-packaged javascript if you do not want to use it as peer dependencies; then instead of adding the peer dependenices, the `dist/videojs-packaged.js` can also be included in a way that suits you.

+N.B. make sure to NOT use the videojs-packaged.js when you have set up the peer dependencies.

 E.g. for javascript:

 ```javascript